 - An inter-zome, bridge, or remote call blocks execution on the caller’s side until they receive a response or the request times out.

-- All calls are covered by capability-based security, which consists of a grant created by the callee, who shares a capability secret for the caller to use whenever they want to make a call.
+- All calls are covered by capability-based security, which consists of a grant created by the callee, who shares a capability secret (when applicable) for the caller to use whenever they want to make a call.

 - In Holochain’s capability model, unrestricted and assigned capabilities allow for more or less permissivity than the traditional capability model.